Drinking Alcohol Increases Your Risk of Cancer

 In fact, a glass of red wine will typically have no more than about 1 milligram of resveratrol content.
 It would thus take a barrel of wine to render a significant amount of resveratrol.

 Yet some research has shown that wine has some cardiovascular benefit, and many nutritionists feel this is derived from the proanthocyanidin content.
 But like resveratrol, many other healthy foods – those without ethanol content – contain proanthocyanidins.
 Oats and barley, for example, contain significant amounts of heart-healthy proanthocyanidins, as do most red and purple fruits.

 Learn how to safely cleanse alcohol and other toxins:

 Luo J, Margolis KL, Wactawski-Wende J, Horn K, Messina C, Stefanick ML, Tindle HA, Tong E, Rohan TE.
 Association of active and passive smoking with risk of breast cancer among postmenopausal women: a prospective cohort study.
 BMJ.
 2011 Mar 1;342:d1016.

 Breslow RA, Chen CM, Graubard BI, Mukamal KJ.
-Prospective Study of Alcohol Consumption Quantity and Frequency and Cancer-Specific Mortality in the US Population.
+Prospective Study of Alcohol Consumption Quantity and Cancer-Specific Mortality in the US Population.
 Am J Epidemiol.
 2011 Nov 1;174(9):1044-53.